 Ken & June Ponder, Elizabeth & Zach Puryear

 Ken is married to June Sumner Ponder.
 June also came from a 4 generation farming background.
 Her family settled in this area around 1828 and grew cotton as well.

-Ken and June have one daughter, Elizabeth, who is married to Zach Puryear and they recently welcomed their first child, Liam.
+Ken and June have one daughter, Elizabeth, who is married to Zach Puryear and together their little boy, Liam.
 Elizabeth has scouted crops for the farming operation and Zach works part time on the farm and an off farm job as well.